 Why choose Accounting at the University of Edinburgh?

-All of our MA accounting-related programmes are accredited by the Institute of Chartered Accountants of Scotland (ICAS), the Institute of Chartered Accountants in England and Wales (ICAEW), the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Public Finance & Accountancy (CIPFA), the Association of International Accountants (AIA) and the Chartered Institute of Management Accountants (CIMA).
+Our MA accounting-related programmes are accredited by the Institute of Chartered Accountants of Scotland (ICAS), the Institute of Chartered Accountants in England and Wales (ICAEW), the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Public Finance & Accountancy (CIPFA), the Association of International Accountants (AIA) and the Chartered Institute of Management Accountants (CIMA).

 Our exchange programme offers you exciting opportunities to study abroad in Year 3 at one of our partner universities in Asia, Australia and New Zealand, Canada or the USA.

-We're ranked in the UK's top 15 universities for accounting and finance in the QS World University Rankings by Subject 2018.
+We're ranked in the UK's top 10 universities for accounting and finance in the QS World University Rankings by Subject 2019.

 Our accounting-related programmes offer you the flexibility of pursuing a double major programme in accounting and business, accounting and finance, economics and accounting, or law and accountancy.

 All accounting-related programmes are developed to prepare you to successfully achieve your professional accounting qualifications and to meet the expectations of the accounting industry specifically, as well as the requirements of the general job market.

 With an international community like this one you never know who you will meet and from where in the world they come.

 Contemporary global business, be it for profit or not for profit, is fraught with complexity, tensions, and socio-political, economic and cultural challenges.
 Our accounting-related programmes will prepare you intellectually and practically to embrace these complexities, negotiate tensions and address the wider socio-political and cultural challenges through astute, fiscally appropriate and socially responsible accounting practice.